 The arcade game didn’t allow much personal creativity from the programmers.
 All of the enemies are straight from Turtle doctrine, and at most Konami was permitted to devise different types of Foot Soldiers.
-The NES version let the developers get a little more creative and throw in two extra levels with new bosses: a mutated arctic tiger-wolf named Tora and a robotic samurai named Shogun.
+The NES version let the developers get a little more creative and throw in two extra levels with new bosses: a mutated arctic tiger-wolf-bear named Tora and a robotic samurai named Shogun.
 Neither of them appeared anywhere else in the Ninja Turtles universe.

 There’s another new character who shows up in Teenage Mutant Ninja Turtles II: The Arcade Game, and her presence is never really explained.

 In the game’s second level, there's a break in the street brawls against Foot Soldiers.
 A woman, bedecked in the height of ’80s fashion, rides by on a skateboard.
 She doesn’t attack or even notice the player’s chosen turtle.
 If not interrupted, she’ll pass right through the whole fracas.

 Yet the allegedly good turtles can attack this skateboarding woman of mystery, who then screams and cowers.
 In both the NES edition and the arcade original, the game rewards this assault by giving players an extra point, though the turtles' expressions differ.
 In the NES game, they stare out at you, bewildered and accusing.
 In the arcade, they just smile.
 They know what they've done.

 It’s a curious little addition to a game that’s otherwise faithful to its popular license.
 The skateboarder resembles no one from the panoply of Teenage Mutant Ninja Turtles cartoons and comics, making it likely that she was crafted by the developers.
 If not a reference to anything, she’s perhaps a remnant of earlier designs.
 Konami might have wanted human spectators to appear throughout the game and cringe if the Turtles flailed their way.
 But a skateboarding woman is the only everyday citizen in the game.